 In 2021, Rep. West was appointed to the Legislative Ethics Commission by Speaker Welch.
 The LEC is a bipartisan board comprised of eight commissioners.
 In July 2022, Maurice was appointed as Chair of the LEC.

-During his two terms in office, Rep. West contributed to efforts that helped move Illinois forward.
+During his first two terms in office, Rep. West contributed to efforts that helped move Illinois forward.
 He is particularly proud of his work to enhance worker skills and close the skills gap in the Rockford community by bringing over $3 million for training and youth employment.
 He also committed himself to being a strong advocate for mental health and restorative justice.

 Maurice an award-winning music composer and founder of TheWESTMelodies.
 He is married to Leslie and has a daughter, Brein McKenzie.